 MDiv students who wish to attain a Certificate in Chaplain Studies should speak with the professor of pastoral pare about their interest and intent as early on in their degree program as possible.

 Program of Study and Course Requirements

 Earning this certificate requires a total of five courses.
-Three required courses must be taken in the following order while enrolled in the MDiv or MACM degree program at MTS:
+Three required courses must be taken in the following order while enrolled in the MDiv degree program at MTS:

 - PC 200 Introduction to the Theology and Practice of Pastoral Care (3 hrs.)

 - PC 210 Chaplaincy as Vocation: Theology and Practice of Chaplaincy (3 hrs.)